SFWLtd/angular-dojo/README.md

 * Change the signature of our `getValues()` method, so that it returns a `Observable<string[]>`
 * Change the return value to `Observable.of(["1", "2"])`

-When calling the service, we'll now have a compile error.
+We'll now have a compile error.
 Fix this by editing `about.component.ts`:

-* In `ngOnInit`, change the erroring line to: `this.dataAccessService.getValues().subscribe(result => this.values = result);`
+* In `ngOnInit`, change the line that calls the service to: `this.dataAccessService.getValues().subscribe(result => this.values = result);`

 We're not quite there, as our service is still returning data instantaneously.
-Let's slow it down, by editing `data-access.service.ts` again:
+Let's slow it down, by editing the return value of `getValues()` in `data-access.service.ts` again:
 ```
 return new Observable(subscriber => {
   setTimeout(() => subscriber.next(["1", "2"]), 1000);
 });
 ```

-Now test it out, and *observe* (no pun intended) how the about component takes a second to display the values on the screen, every time it is initiated.
+Now test it out, and *observe* how the about component takes a second to display the values on the screen, every time it is initiated.
 We can take this one step further, and display something on screen whilst we're waiting.
 Let's do that now:

 * In `about.component.ts`, add a new local variable, `isLoading: boolean`
 * Also in `about.component.ts`, inside `ngOnInit`, start by setting `this.isLoading = true`.
 When the values are returned from the service, set `this.isLoading = false`